 Pain researchers discovered that in some circumstances, acute pain can lead to “hyperexcitability” of the nociceptors, essentially lowering the threshold needed to activate these pain neurons.
 This plasticity is unique: “unlike other sensory systems, nociceptive systems can sometimes undergo very long lasting, even permanent, enhancement of function following sufficiently intense activation.”

 This process leads to “amplification of incoming [pain] signals,” and is a substantial part of neuropathic and chronic pain conditions.
-These chronic pain conditions are difficult to treat, but there is evidence that cannabis is effective for managing these types of pain.

 Your Brain Creates Pain